-How our audit addressed the key audit matter

-Our audit procedures included the following:

-- ▶ We evaluated the basis of estimation and allocation of total development costs and the allocation of costs to complete to properties sold in accordance with accounting standards. - ▶ We assessed the effectiveness of controls over the review and approval of cost calculations. - We selected a sample of cost calculations to assess whether they were mathematically accurate and appropriately allocated to specific lots. - We assessed the costs allocated to each property and the gross margin on the sales transactions.
+Why significant How our audit addressed the key audit matter The Group has expensed as cost of sales, land and Our audit procedures included the following: development costs of \$131,250,000 related to sold properties.
+Development costs includes estimates of infrastructure costs which are incurred over the life of the development.
+We evaluated the basis of estimation and allocation of total development costs and the allocation of costs to complete to properties sold in accordance with accounting standards.
+The allocation and measurement of land and development costs was considered a key audit matter as it involves significant judgement and is dependent We assessed the effectiveness of controls over the review and approval of cost calculations. on forecast development timing and future costs that are affected by expected performance and market conditions.
+We selected a sample of cost calculations to assess whether they were mathematically accurate and appropriately allocated to specific lots.
+Disclosure of land and development costs is included in Note 6 of the financial report.
+We assessed the costs allocated to each property and the gross margin on the sales transactions.
 This included comparison to historical averages of similar projects, and to projections over the life of the project to identify and substantiate significant variations.

-We assessed the adequacy of the disclosures in the financial report in accordance with Australian Accounting Standards
+We assessed the adequacy of the disclosures in the financial report in accordance with Australian Accounting Standards.